-Just a few short years ago, we might have discouraged you from buying wireless Bluetooth headphones.
+Just a few short years ago, we might have discouraged you from buying wireless Bluetooth over-the-ear headphones.
 The non-recommendation (if such a thing exists) was a no-brainer at that point, as the wireless earphones space was at its infancy.
 And as with any technology in its early stages, it’s littered with an abundance of issues.
 For one, wireless connectivity, as well as the technology around it, was still wonky and in the works.
 This resulted in sound quality taking a deep dive, which, if you’re not following, as a major no-no for a pair of wireless headphones you spent good money on.
 Besides, who would want crappy-sounding headphones?
 Or to better phrase it, why spend money on a pair of headphones that sound bad when you can do it on cheap portable speakers for a couple of dollars?
 In fact, most of the time, those cheap speakers will provide a better sound quality than the usual wireless headphones.
-And on top of all that, these wireless headphones only last about a couple of hours before you need to recharge them or replace their batteries, a number that will set music aficionados from ever considering it.
+And on top of all that, these wireless headphones only last about a couple of hours before you need to re-charge them or replace their batteries, a number that will set music aficionados from ever considering it.

 After all, going wireless when it comes to music listening isn’t enough to justify poor sound quality and a battery that can barely accompany you throughout the day.
 Back then, normal headphones with wires are there, and they work just fine.